Skip to main content

 Protecting Your Personal Health Narrative

-Your is more than just a collection of data points; it is a vital part of your personal narrative.
+Your health information is more than just a collection of data points; it is a vital part of your personal narrative.
 The EEOC’s regulations on confidentiality are designed to protect this narrative, ensuring that the information you share within a wellness program is used appropriately and kept secure.

 Employers are generally only permitted to receive aggregated data, meaning your individual results are not shared.
 This allows the organization to understand the overall health of its workforce and to design programs that address common needs, without compromising the privacy of individual employees.

 Think of your health data as a private conversation between you and your body.
-A program can provide you with the tools to listen more closely to that conversation, to understand the language of your own biology.
+A voluntary wellness program can provide you with the tools to listen more closely to that conversation, to understand the language of your own biology.
 The EEOC’s rules create a framework that allows you to have that conversation without fear of judgment or penalty, empowering you to write the next chapter of your health story with intention and knowledge.

 Intermediate